cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 - computes nominal thresholds inside the compiled path for non-overlapping years, avoiding an expensive materialized xarray threshold field;
-- recomputes donor-year bootstrap thresholds only for years overlapping the reference period;
+- recomputes substitute-year bootstrap thresholds only for years overlapping the reference period;
-- reuses each yearly donor threshold across all output groups in that year, so monthly output does not recompute thresholds twelve times.
+- reuses each yearly substitute threshold across all output groups in that year, so monthly output does not recompute thresholds twelve times.

 Fast path currently supports: